kostanzhoglo/kostanzhoglo.github.io/_posts/2018-10-19-css_grid_just_the_basics.markdown

 ---
 layout: post
 title:      "CSS Grid, Just the Basics"
-date:       2018-10-19 18:18:08 +0000
+date:       2018-10-19 14:18:09 -0400
 permalink:  css_grid_just_the_basics
 ---

 This week I started working through Wes Bos' course on [CSS Grid](https://cssgrid.io/).
-I've only worked through the first 3rd of the course so far, and I think I should be finished by next week.
-But I wanted to share some of the tips I've learned so far, that I have a feeling I'll be using a lot more in the coming weeks, months, years...
+I've only worked through the first 3rd of the course so far, and I should be finished by next week.
+But I wanted to share some of the tips I've learned so far, as I have a feeling I'll be using these a lot more in the coming weeks, months, years...

 Oh, also, before I forget, the course is well laid out, FREE, and seriously helpful!
 Wes is a Really clear teacher, and doesn't make assumptions about what you know.
 He sidebars and explains other ancillary concepts that will help you gain a deeper understanding of the subject material.
 I highly recommend the course!
 He even has an [AMA](https://github.com/wesbos) (Ask Me Anything) GitHub page, and answers tons of questions very quickly.